 Webster, CO is a ghost town located about 45 minutes southwest of Denver, in Park County, Colorado.
-Today, only a few of the original buildings remain, with town remnants standing just outside of Grant, Colorado.
+Today, none of the original buildings remain, just outside of Grant, Colorado.
 The former townsite is now split between private and Pike National Forest land.

 In 1878, William Emerson Webster and the Montezuma Silver Mining Co partnered to develop a toll road over Webster Pass.
 As miners used the route to travel between Denver and the Snake River Mining Area, the town of Webster developed as an important shipping station.